Public health, explained: Sign up to receive Healthbeat’s free Atlanta newsletter here.

 About two-thirds of the agency’s roughly $50 million budget goes to personnel costs, said finance manager Phuong Le.

-DeKalb Public Health has budgeted for 350 full- and part-time jobs, said Dianne McWethy, director of the division of administration.
+DeKalb Public Health has budgeted for 436 full- and part-time jobs, of which 349 are filled, Nickens said.

 Between Aug.
 1 and Oct.
 31, DeKalb Public Health hired 25 new employees but lost 24 employees.
 Sixteen resigned, six left because of the ending of seasonal assignments, and two left due to terminations, Valenciano said.